 C. If an Employer sends Staff home as a precaution then the employee is following the reasonable instruction of their employer and should be offered alternative accommodations i.e. work from home, work the time back, annual leave or paid/unpaid leave.

 D. If the employee chooses to self-isolate but have not been advised to do so by a Medical Professional and have no symptoms, they can be required to attend work by their employer.
 The employer should, however, take individual’s concerns seriously if they have underlying medical conditions including mental health.

 6. In the event of school/crèche closures, employers should be proactive and consult with their Staff individually on the impact for them where their children are sent home because of school closures.
 Reasonable accommodations should be made which may include working from home, working flexible hours, etc.

-If you have any queries and would like to discuss your business concerns please call Michael Boyd, Boyd HR on +353 74 9123150 or email email@example.com.
+If you have any queries and would like to discuss your business concerns please call Michael Boyd, Boyd HR on 074 912 3150 or at firstname.lastname@example.org.